Ullaakut/cameradar/README.md

 * **"-t, --targets"**: Set target.
 Required.
 Target can be a file (see [instructions on how to format the file](#format-input-file)), an IP, an IP range, a subnetwork, or a combination of those.
 Example: `--targets="192.168.1.72,192.168.1.74"`
 * **"-p, --ports"**: (Default: `554,5554,8554`) Set custom ports.
 * **"-s, --scan-speed"**: (Default: `4`) Set custom nmap discovery presets to improve speed or accuracy.
 It's recommended to lower it if you are attempting to scan an unstable and slow network, or to increase it if on a very performant and reliable network.
 You might also want to keep it low to keep your discovery stealthy.
 See [this for more info on the nmap timing templates](https://nmap.org/book/man-performance.html).
-* **"-I, --attack-interval"**: (Default: `0`) Set custom interval in milliseconds after which an attack attempt without an answer should give up.
+* **"-I, --attack-interval"**: (Default: `0ms`) Set custom interval after which an attack attempt without an answer should give up.
 It's recommended to increase it when attempting to scan unstable and slow networks or to decrease it on fast and reliable networks.
-* **"-T, --timeout"**: (Default: `2000`) Set custom timeout value in milliseconds after which an attack attempt without an answer should give up.
+* **"-T, --timeout"**: (Default: `2000ms`) Set custom timeout value after which an attack attempt without an answer should give up.
 It's recommended to increase it when attempting to scan unstable and slow networks or to decrease it on fast and reliable networks.
 * **"-r, --custom-routes"**: (Default: `<CAMERADAR_GOPATH>/dictionaries/routes`) Set custom dictionary path for routes
 * **"-c, --custom-credentials"**: (Default: `<CAMERADAR_GOPATH>/dictionaries/credentials.json`) Set custom dictionary path for credentials
 * **"-o, --nmap-output"**: (Default: `/tmp/cameradar_scan.xml`) Set custom nmap output path